BQcybersec/-UofM-VIRT-CYBER-12-2021/Project 1 ELK Stack/README.md

 - What aspect of security do load balancers protect?

   - The Load Balancer aids in the availability aspect of this setup in case one or more of the machines go down for any reason.
-If a machine goes down it can divert the traffic to a different machine that is still operational, maintaining application availability.
+If a machine goes down the load balancer can divert the traffic to a different machine that is still operational, maintaining application availability.
 It also keeps the web machines from having an individual public IP address, since they all share the Load Balancers IP it reduces the potential attack surface.

 - What is the advantage of a jump box?